Skip to main content

 • Check your hot tub cover for escaping steam.
 Insulation blankets help keep the tub toasty.

-• Keep showers short and use low-flow shower heads.
+• Keep showers short.
 A short shower uses less hot water than a bath.
+Try to keep your shower to no longer than five minutes.

 • Fix leaky faucets.
 A small drip can be the equivalent of wasting a bath tub full of hot water each month.